 A small state centred on Pinglu in Shanxi.
 Its ruling family seems to have been related to that of Wu, and the two states had close relations despite the distance between them.
 It was destroyed by Jin in 655.

-A maritime state centred around modern Zhejiang and originally occupied by Baiyue barbarians.
+A maritime state centred around modern Zhejiang and originally occupied by Baiyue peoples.
 It seems to have shared cultural similarities with indigenous Taiwanese tribes, with inhabitants speaking an Austronesian language.
 It annexed its Northern neighbour, Wu, in 473 BC, before being wiped out by Chu in 306 BC.
 The survivors moved South and set up a new state, Minyue, in modern Fujian, which survived until 110 BC.

 A small state situated in modern Lanling County, Shandong.
 It was conquered by Ju in 567 BC.

-Carved out by an entrepreneurial minister following the Jin collapse, Zhao was large but weak for much of its early history, consisting as it did of quasi no-man's land subject to regular raids by the northern barbarians.
+Carved out by an entrepreneurial politician following the Jin collapse, Zhao was large but weak for much of its early history, consisting as it did of quasi no-man's land subject to regular raids by the northern barbarians.
 It was only after Zhao adopted the cavalry tactics of the nomadic tribes and began using them against its own neighbours to the South that it became a force to be reckoned with.

 Zheng was among the strongest of the feudal states at the beginning of the Spring and Autumn period, and also among the the first to engage in legal reform, under Prince Zichan.
 It gradually declined, and was eventually annexed by Han in 375 BC.

 Zhongshan was a small state between Zhao and Yan.
 Contemporary sources describe it as having been founded by Northern Di tribes, but by the time of the Stratagems it had been thoroughly sinicised.